edzaga/sql-course/sql-course-en/lectures/week5/lecture18.rst

 2. To specify constraints of all legal relations, in this way, you just have to worry about the relations that satisfy a given set of functional and multivalued dependencies.

-Fourth normal form
+Fourth Normal Form
 ~~~~~~~~~~~~~~~~~~

-The fourth normal form (4NF) is to eliminate multivalued dependencies.
+The Fourth Normal Form (4NF) is to eliminate multivalued dependencies.
 The 4NF ensures
 that independent multivalued dependencies are correctly and efficiently represented in
 a database design.
-The 4NF is the next level of normalization after the normal form of
+The 4NF is the next level of normalization after the Normal Form of
 Boyce-Codd (BCNF).

 Definition